- 2019-20 full-time = $7,850.90 ($6,210.00 program fees + $1,548.60 mandatory incidental fees + $92.30 optional fees)

 The base funding package consists of a University of Toronto Fellowship (UTF) and a Research Assistant Stipend (RA Stipend).
-There is a possibility of top-ups from sources such as the Program-Level Fellowship (amount TBD for 2018-19) and Theatre Production Assistantships (TPA) (maximum: $2,500).
+There is a possibility of top-ups from sources such as the Program-Level Fellowship and Theatre Production Assistantships (TPA) (maximum: $2,500).

 PLFs are provided by Faculty of Arts and Science.
-For the 2018-19 academic year, the Faculty of Arts and Science is allocating $1000 for each registered PhD student and $500 for each registered MA student.
+For the 2019-20 academic year, the Faculty of Arts and Science is allocating $1000 for each registered PhD student and $500 for each registered MA student.
 The distribution of funds is determined in consultation with graduate students each year.
-For the 2018-19 year, 50% of the amount will be added to base funding and another 50% will be equally distributed among students who are in their final funded PhD year (Year 5).
+For the 2019-20 year, Year 1 to 4 PhD students will receive $1,000 while MA and Year 5 PhD student will receive $500.

 Every year the Centre hires work-study students to provide employment and career development opportunities.
 This is a part of the University of Toronto financial aid program.
 Students may apply for the positions advertised by the Centre, but also for positions advertised by individual faculty members and other departments.